sheabunge/personal-email/readme.txt

 * The text in the **Site Title** field will be the name that appears next top the email address.

 == Changelog ==

+= 1.1 =
+* Only change the address if the sender address actually is `wordpress@sitename`.
+Fixes compatibility with contact forms.

 = 1.0 =
 * Initial release